-C. Comp onent Description (1) 0 Security cable slot Attaches an optional security cable to the computer.
-NOTE: The security cable is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.
-(2) RJ-45 (network) jack/status lights Connects a network cable. • White: The network is connected. • Amber: Activity is occurring on the network.
-(3) наті HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed High-Definition Multimedia Interface (HDMI) device.
-(4) \$ \$ \$ USB 3.x SuperSpeed port Connects a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provides high-speed data transfer.
-(5) ÷ USB Type-C SuperSpeed port When the computer is on, connects and charges a USB device that has a Type-C connector, such as a cell phone, camera, activity tracker, or smartwatch, and provides high-speed data transfer. - or - Connects to various USB, video, HDMI, and LAN devices.
-NOTE: Cables and/or adapters (purchased separately) may be required.
-(6) Q Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+Component Description • Off: The battery is not charging.
+(8) •• RJ-45 (network) jack/status lights Connects a network cable.
+White: The network is connected.
+Amber: Activity is occurring on the network.
+(9) наті HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed High-Definition Multimedia Interface (HDMI) device.
+(10) ss - USB SuperSpeed ports (2) Connect a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provide high-speed data transfer.
+(11) Q Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
 This jack does not support optional standalone microphones.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
 For additional safety information, refer to the Regulatory, Safety, and Environmental Notices .
 To access this guide: Select the Start button, select HP Help and Support, and then select HP Documentation.
 NOTE: When a device is connected to the jack, the computer speakers are disabled.